Developing leadership, confidence, and

 FOR YOUNG CONDUCTORS: LEAD! also offers the opportunity for a selection of talented young conductors to be a part of the project.
 Conductors will actively participate in leadership training sessions, where they will have the opportunity to observe the orchestra’s internal structures and functions as well as receiving feedback on their own performance.

-FOR YOUNG MUSICIANS: LEAD! also provide a consultancy service to young musicians preparing to enter the professional world in collaboration with Music Mentor.
+FOR YOUNG MUSICIANS AND CONDUCTORS: LEAD! also provides a consultancy service to young musicians preparing to enter the professional world in collaboration with Music Mentor.